 (Note: Health care is the care of our health, healthcare is the industry)

 Healthcare costs are an economic issue that resonates more than the metrics of stock markets and the GNP.
 Health care is the economy as witnessed at our kitchen tables.
 And in my opinion- Health care (and healthcare) has to be our highest priority.

-It is the central issue because our health, what we pay, what we fear, and the results we receive are foundational to living.
-What does it matter that stocks are performing well if medical bills are insurmountable?
+What we fear, what we pay, and the results we receive are foundational to living.
+What does it matter if stocks are performing well if medical bills are insurmountable?
 What does it matter that national production is up if you live in fear of getting ill?
 How does any other issue stack up compared to cancer, or heart disease, or serious injury?

 We MUST fix America’s healthcare system.
 It is Red Alert!
-We are way past bandaids to stop the bleeding, we need emergency room attention right now.
+We are way past bandaids to stop the bleeding, we need emergency room attention.

 I am middle class and patch together a decent living.
 I also have company healthcare.
 Even still, I pay close to a grand a month (for 5 people) for healthcare if we DON’T USE IT.
 I’m 62 and recently had some concerns regarding my heart.
 A series of doctor visits, prescriptions and tests, were mostly covered by Blue Cross/Blue Shield, but I still have to pay hundreds more to cover what isn’t covered.
 God forbid if I should need serious attention someday.
 Even with healthcare coverage, I could go broke.

 And God truly forbid if a member of my family should need hospital care.
 A good friend of mine has excellent coverage, but a situation in his family is costing them thousands of dollars more a year.
 There goes the vacation, there goes the new refrigerator, there goes Christmas shopping.
 And that is relevant to our national economics.
 When consumers can’t spend, this whole economic model falls apart (let’s just go back 11 years to remember that).